 Kellyanne Conway announces she’s leaving the White House and George Conway is stepping away from Lincoln Project

-White House counselor Kellyanne Conway announced Sunday evening she will leave her post at the end of the month and George Conway said he was withdrawing from The Lincoln Project, both citing a need to focus on their family.
+White House counselor Kellyanne Conway announced Sunday evening she will leave her post at the end of the month while her husband, George Conway, said he was withdrawing from The Lincoln Project, both citing a need to focus on their family.

 “I will be transitioning from the White House at the end of this month.
-George is also making changes,” Kellyanne Conway said of her husband and frequent Trump critic George Conway in a statement.
+George is also making changes,” Kellyanne Conway said in a statement.

 “We disagree about plenty but we are united on what matters most: the kids.
 Our four children are teens and ‘tweens starting a new academic year, in middle school and high school, remotely from home for at least a few months.
 As millions of parents nationwide know, kids ‘doing school from home’ requires a level of attention and vigilance that is as unusual as these times.”